What is a stop-loss order

-A stop loss order means that you give instructions via your trading platform that the system should automatically sell your asset when the price drops to or below a pre-specified level.
+A stop-loss order means that you give instructions via your trading platform that the system should automatically sell your asset when the price drops to or below a pre-specified level.
+At short positions (when you gain profit from price decrease), the stop-loss is triggered when the price increases at a pre-specified level.

 The pre-specified level can be a price or a percentage figure.
 If it’s a price figure then it’s the price you want your stop loss to be executed.
-If it’s a percentage figure then trigger price comes from the percentage value of the price at the time of purchase.
+If it’s a percentage figure then it comes from the percentage value of your buying/selling price.

-What is trigger price in a stop loss order?
+What is the trigger price in a stop-loss order?

-When you set up a stop loss order for $1,000 (stop price), this is what you tell your broker in human words: "sell this thing if you see that anyone traded with it at $1,000".
-(The stop price has to be lower than the price you purchased that thing at.)
+Imagine you bought Netflix stock again for $200.
+When you set up a stop-loss order for $180 (the stop price), this is what you tell your broker in human words: "sell this thing if you see that anyone traded with it at $180".

-In human words it's saying "sell this thing if you see that anyone traded with it at USD 1,000, but don't sell it lower than USD 900".
-So in essence this is a combination of a stop loss order and a limit order.
+In essence, this is a combination of a stop-loss order and a limit order.
+In human words, it's saying "sell this thing if you see that anyone traded with it at $180, but don't sell it lower than $160".

-Both stop loss and stop limit can be set as percentage (of the purhcase price) and as an exact price.
-This is dependent on the broker, ther is no standard for this.
-Brokerages catering for professional brokers usually let you set exact prices.
+Both stop-loss and stop-limit can be set as a percentage (of the purchase price) and as an exact price.
+This is dependent on the broker, there is no standard for this.
+Brokerages catering for professional investors or traders usually let you set exact prices.

-There are many cases when you can and you should use stop loss order.
+There are many cases when you can and you should use a stop-loss order.
 But how do you know if this is the moment you should use it?
 Keep in mind the original purpose of it: to save you from big losses.

-- Think through where would you feel inconvenient (at what price) and put your stop loss there, but only if you trade.
+- Think through where you would feel inconvenient (at what price) and put your stop loss there.

 - It’s also dependent on the asset class you are dealing with (i.e. forex, share).
-A small stop loss can be more easily triggered by shares than by bonds because they are more volatile.
+A small stop-loss can be more easily triggered by shares than by bonds because shares are more volatile.

 How to calculate?

-This means that you have to sell your Apple share at USD 126 (=140-14) if the share price starts to fall.
+This means that you have to sell your Apple share at $126 (=140-14) if the share price starts to fall.

 How much you should set up?
-It’s based on your risk appetite, the bigger it is the bigger it can be.
+It’s based on your risk preferences and strategy. risks you can bearit is the bigger it can be.
 It doesn’t worth it to use too small (i.e. 0,5%, 1%).

 How to set up?